 Shaza Afifi (class of 2022) is a student at GU-Q majoring in Culture and Politics.
-She worked as a Publications Fellow at CIRS, where she edited Arabic publications and academic papers, and managed Arabic online content.
+She worked as a Publications Assistant at CIRS, where she edited Arabic publications and academic papers, and managed Arabic online content.
 She also helped the research fellows by translating Arabic content needed for their research.
 Her interests revolve around sociology and culture studies in the Arab world.

 Chaïmaa Benkermi (class of 2021) is a student at GU-Q majoring in International Politics.
-She worked as a Publications Fellow at CIRS, where she edited publications, assisted with research projects, and managed online content.
+She worked as a Publications Assistant at CIRS, where she edited publications, assisted with research projects, and managed online content.
 Her interests revolve around the study of the colonial era, its repercussions in today’s politics, and its social manifestations.
 She took part in the “Zones of Conflict/Zones of Peace” trip to Bilbao, Spain, where she studied conflict resolution and victim recognition in the Basque Country.
 She is President of the Annual Undergraduate Research Conference (AURC), Vice-President of the Georgetown Charity Week team (sponsored by EAA), GU-Q Ambassador to I AM QF 2020, and co-founder of the Social Justice and Development (SJD) club.
 Chaïmaa was also the French Tutor for the Office of Academic Services (OAS).

 Asma Al-Adawi was a member of the inaugural class of GU-Q and graduated in 2009.
-She majored in International Politics and was one of the first CIRS student fellows.
+She majored in International Politics and was one of the first CIRS student assistants.
 She co-founded HELP, a student-led initiative that focuses on the educational enrichment of service providers at GU-Q. Asma is currently working as a Corporate Social Responsibility Specialist at Bunduq Oil Producing Company.
-Al-Adawi worked at CIRS from 2008 to 2009
+Al-Adawi worked at CIRS from 2008 to 2009.

 Mohammed Al-Jaberi graduated with joint degrees in B.S. in Foreign Service and M.A. in Arab Studies from Georgetown University as a member of the class of 2019.
 He is currently working on his honors thesis on the role of local governance in stability and development in war-torn Yemen.
 His research interests revolve around development, state building and political Islam.
 In addition to his role at CIRS, Mohammed has interned at Teach for Qatar, the United States Embassy in Doha, and Qatar Foundation.
 Al-Jaberi worked at CIRS from 2015 to 2019.